 Mozambique has three main ports at Maputo (along southwestern coast), Beira (central coast) and Nacala (northern coast) (Figure 2.5).
-The Port of Maputo is largest and most developed port comprising two areas (Maputo and Matola Terminals).
-Terminals at Maputo include bulk cargo, general cargo, containers, magnetite and coal, sugar, vegetable oil and molasses.
-Terminals at Matola area handles coal, jet oil, cereals and aluminium.
+The Port of Maputo is the largest and most developed port in Mozambique comprising two terminals, that is Maputo and Matola.
+Terminals at Maputo include bulk cargo, general cargo, containers, magnetite and coal, sugar, vegetable oil and molasses, while terminals at Matola handle coal, jet oil, cereals and aluminium.

 The Port of Maputo also serves southern African hinterland countries including eSwatini (Swaziland), Zimbabwe, South Africa, and Botswana.
-The Ports of Nacala and Nacala-à-Velha is the largest deepwater natural harbour on the East African Coast.
+The Ports of Nacala and Nacala-à-Velha is the largest deep-water natural harbour on the East African Coast.
 The Port of Nacala serves as export terminal for cargo via railway from Malawi, as well as the cities of Nampula, Lichinga and Moatize in Mozambique.